 Ground based weather files in HelioScope come from TMY2, TMY3, or EPW sources.
 They are highly dependent on the quality of measurement equipment and practices employed at the weather station.
-Files from major metropolitan airports are generally better quality than a weather stations in a remote locations or those used for other purposes, but it is not always the.
+Files from major metropolitan airports are generally better quality than a weather station in a remote location or those used for other purposes, but it is not always the case.
 Despite this potential inconsistency, ground based weather data can be the highest quality available for a location as it considers irradiance from below the cloud level.
 It is also important to make sure that the data is close to the project location.
 Move too far from the source, and the data may be inaccurate, particularly if microclimates or coastal weather effects may be at play.

 Satellite Based Weather Files